awsdocs/aws-doc-sdk-examples/dotnet/example_code/README.md

 # Prerequisites

-To build and run the code examples in this collection, you'll need:
+To build and run the code examples in this collection, you need the following:

 - The AWS SDK for .NET.
 For more information, see the [AWS SDK for .NET Developer Guide](https://docs.aws.amazon.com/sdk-for-net/v3/developer-guide/welcome.html).